andymbryant/e28/p3/README.md

 - RecipeList.vue

 ## Server interaction
 All server interaction takes place via the api module, instantiated and bound to the application in main.
 On mount, the application logs into the server via the /login endpoing and persists relevant user information in localStorage.
 This is retrieved for display in the application and when the user navigates to views that use data from the server: Favorites and Cart.
-When either of these is accessed, the token is retrieved from localStorage and bound to the Authorization header in an axios call, which gets the relevant information.

-The Home view retrieves the recipes from the server, which is not protected.
+But for server authentication, axios uses the cookie set by the server on authentication.

 ## Outside resources
 - [Font Awesome](https://fontawesome.com/icons?d=gallery)
 - [Google Fonts Webpack Plugin](https://www.npmjs.com/package/google-fonts-webpack-plugin)

 ## Notes for instructor
-This is a work-in-progress.
-In the next iteration, I will:
-- Update styling.
-Fonts, colors, imagery, and layout need some love.
-- Improve the Cart view.
-It's difficult to read, the items cannot be removed or updated in any way, the units do not add up, etc.
-- Add authentication and the app functionality associated with it, such as adding favorites, adding personal recipes, logout, etc.
+Things that I wish I had time to improve:
+- The app is not updating properly when login occurs (user must refresh the page).
+I can fix this with a forced update or a better understanding of how the components are dependent on the data that's being changed.
+More to do here.
+- Styling!
+I don't like the look of the site.
+There is much more I can do here.
+- More form validation (and styling).
+The auth forms (login, register) are pretty bare bones.
+- Cart display.
+Items should be added together by type, amount, etc. Now it is just a list of everything without any styling.
+- Make some of the code more efficient, less brittle.
+I should build new endpoints on the server to do retrieval (e.g. getFavoriteRecipes) rather than doing data formatting on responses from existing endpoints.

 Thank you!